Neural Moving Horizon Estimation for Robust Flight Control: Constrained NeuroMHE

 \section{Constrained NeuroMHE}

-We extend our method to the case where inequality constraints on the system state and the process noise need to be respected in the MHE.
-This can improve the the flight safety by avoiding unrealistic estimation.
-Without loss of generality, we consider the following constraints for $k \in \left[ {t - N,t} \right]$:
+Problem (\ref{eq:mhe}), as in our earlier conference work~\cite{wang2021differentiable}, does not consider inequality constraints imposed on the system state and process noise.
+To address this limitation, we extend our method to the case where inequality constraints need to be respected in the MHE.
+This can enhance flight safety by preventing unrealistic estimations.
+For example, when a quadrotor is carrying an unknown payload, the estimated payload disturbance should not exceed the maximum collective force produced by the propellers.
+Without loss of generality, we consider the following constraints defined in one horizon, i.e., at the time step $k \in \left[ {t - N,t} \right]$:

+Although the inequalities (\ref{eq:general constraint}) can have a general form, they must satisfy the linear independence constraint qualification (LICQ) to ensure the KKT conditions hold at the optimal solutions\footnote{It is straightforward to show that the equality constraint (\ref{eq:mhe equality constraint}) satisfies the LICQ when the system is both controllable and observable.}.
+In other words, $\nabla g_{k,i},i=1,\cdots ,n$ are linearly independent.
+It is worth noting that this requirement is not overly conservative and can be satisfied by various common constraints in practice, such as box constraints.

 By enforcing (\ref{eq:general constraint}) as hard constraints in the MHE optimization problem, we have: